FREQUENTLY ASKED QUESTIONS

 Is there parking available?

-Yes, there is public and street parking located near the meeting location of the Maine Food for Thought tour.
+Yes, there is public parking located near the meeting location of the Maine Food for Thought tour.
 Specific parking details are included in the meeting location directions after purchasing ticket(s) with location and pricing.
 We recommend that you do not park on the street within the business district because there is a two-hour limit and the tours are approximately 3 hours long.

 How much food is provided on the tour?

 Maine Food for Thought Tours serves enough food that participants feel comfortably full at the conclusion of the tour.
-We view the tour as serving as your lunch meal for the day.

 Are gift certificates available?